TypeScript Null

 Null is used to explicitly indicate that a variable has been set to no value, typically by intentional assignment.
 On the other hand, undefined means that a variable has been declared but not assigned a value.
 It is often the default value assigned to variables before an actual assignment is made.

 Handling undefined values in TypeScript is a crucial aspect of writing robust and error-free code.
-In TypeScript, undefined represents the absence of a value and can occur when a variable is not initialized, or when a function does not explicitly return a value.
-To prevent potential bugs and unexpected behavior, it is essential to handle these undefined values appropriately.
-In the following sections, we will explore various techniques and best practices for handling undefined values in TypeScript, ranging from optional chaining and nullish coalescing to type guards and strict null checks.
-By implementing these strategies, developers can ensure more reliable and maintainable code while reducing the likelihood of runtime errors.
+Undefined represents the absence of a value and can occur when a variable is not initialized or when a function does not explicitly return a value.

 Optional Chaining in TypeScript